rekemezie/storefront-backend/README.md

 ### Testing

-- Run jasmine tests with the command  `ENV=test yarn test`
+- Run jasmine tests with the command  `yarn test`
 - All tests should passes

 #### Note